kenzie/facebook_events/README.md

 # FacebookEvents

 FacebookEvents pulls Event data from the Facebook graph for a particular user or page id.
-Events are returned as an array.
+Events are returned as an array of hashes.

 ## Setup